vicc30/tic-tac-toe/README.md

 # TIC-TAC-TOE Tutorial Intro to React

-I have finished up the oficial React Tutorial from [reactjs.org](https://reactjs.org/tutorial/tutorial.html) in this I will add my solutions to the additional excercises.
+I have finished up the oficial React Tutorial from [reactjs.org](https://reactjs.org/tutorial/tutorial.html) and in this repository I will add my solutions to the additional excercises.

 ## Usage

-This repository use yarn.

-with ``` yarn start ``` command.
+This repository use yarn with ``` yarn start ``` command.

 ## Additional Excercises

 Here are the additional excercies

 ### 1. Display the location for each move in the format (col, row) in the move history list.
-## Code
+#### Code

 In handleClick() function add an element to save latest move with the value that is clicked.